yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_import.md

 {
-"title": "Import and export API Gateway configuration", "linkTitle": "Import and export API Gateway configuration", "date": "2019-10-17",
+"title": "Import and export API Gateway configuration", "linkTitle": "Import and export API Gateway configuration", "weight": 3,
-"description": "TODO"
+"date": "2019-10-17",
+"description": "Import and export configuration data to share it in a development environment and to manage differences and references."
 }

+The ability to import and export XML-based configuration data is useful in a development environment if you wish to share and test configuration with other developers.
+By exporting configuration data from one API Gateway installation, and importing into another API Gateway installation, you can effectively share your API Gateway configuration in a development environment.
+This also enables you to manage differences and references between configuration components.

 ## Import API Gateway configuration fragment

 You can import XML-based configuration data into your API Gateway configuration (for example, policies, certificates, and users).
-For example, this is useful in a development environment if you wish to share and test configuration with other developers.

-If you have XML-based configuration data that was previously exported from one API Gateway installation, by importing into another API Gateway installation, you can share API Gateway configuration in a development environment.
-This also enables you to manage differences and references between configuration components.

-For details on exporting configuration data, see [Export configuration](general_export.htm).

 {{< alert title="Note" color="primary" >}}The recommended way to export configuration between different environments is to use configuration packages.
 Select **File** > **Export** from the main menu.
 For more details, see [Manage projects](general_project.htm).{{< /alert >}}